raphaelfrn/blog-node-react/readme.md

 # Draft

 To do list:
--Css:   -style
+<s>-Css:   -style
         -logo
--update links
+-update links </s>
 -change categories?
--hydrate database with proper articles and images and export sql to add it here -add modals to delete post
+-hydrate database with proper articles and images and export sql to add it here
+<s>-add modals to delete post </s>
--post permission to display them without being logged (username null) -add tests
+<s>-posts: permission to display them without being logged (username null) </s>
+-add tests
 -finish this readme to have a proper "doc"

 # Context
-This project is a fullstack blog application made using node.js, ReactJs and mySql.
-Inspired from a tutorial made by [LamaDev], I made this application to practice using node and react.
-I customized css to my own liking and added tests in order to showcase my ability to build a full stack application from start to almost finish (no deployment here).
-You'll find the sql database file in this repository.
+This project is a full-stack blog application created using Node.js, React.js, and MySQL.
+Inspired by a tutorial (by [LamaDev] ), I developed this application to practice working with Node and React.
+I customized the CSS to my preferences and added tests to demonstrate my ability to build a full-stack application from start to almost finish (deployment excluded).
+You'll find the SQL database file in this repository

-## Quick Start
+## Setup Notes

-Notes for myself, because I'll probably forget all the installation setup, dependecies and things to install on a fresh pc.
+These notes serve as a quick reference for setting up a development environment on a new PC, with the right dependecies for this project.

 Install [mySql], [Xampp], [NodeJs]